ministryofjustice/opg-lpa/service-front/content/guidance/People_Attorneys.md

 If your finances are complex or you don't have anyone you want to appoint, you might choose a trust corporation.
 If you're considering this, you should get legal or financial advice.

 If you appoint a trust corporation, make sure you use the exact name they operate under in your LPA.
-You can't appoint more than 1 trust corporation in your LPA.
+You can't appoint more than one trust corporation in your LPA.

 ### Health and welfare LPA attorneys